 Associate Professor and Libro Professor of Regional Economic Development

-University of Saskatchewan and Canadian Rural Revitalization Foundation
+University of Guelph and Canadian Rural Revitalization Foundation